About me

 Training, qualifications & experience

-I bring a wealth of experience from my work as a Mental Health Nurse, having worked in a variety of settings including acute in-patient environments, assessment services, specialist psychosis services, and higher education settings.
+Before I retrained as a Psychotherapist, I worked as a Mental Health Nurse, and from this, I bring a wealth of experience, having worked in a variety of settings, including acute in-patient environments, assessment services, specialist psychosis services, and higher education settings.
 I then began my training as an Integrative Psychotherapist, bringing that knowledge with me, helping me look at the person as a whole.
 I assure you that you are in safe hands when starting your therapy journey with me.
-I am registered with the BACP and abide by their code of ethics.
+I am registered with The National Counselling and Psychotherapy Society and abide by their code of ethics.

 - Level 7 Post Graduate Diploma in Integrative Psychotherapy